vga64/ball3d/README.md

 **Is This Safe:**

 *Sure!
-It is safe, you can scan all files (config.txt | Assembly-UnityScript.dll) with any anti-virus client. i.e virustotal*
+It is safe, you can scan all files (config.txt | Assembly-UnityScript.dll) with any anti-virus client. e.g. virustotal*

 ---